Dark Days for the Dark Knight1 of 12

 Emperor Joker5 of 12

 In "Emperor Joker," Batman's arch-nemesis stole the reality-warping abilities of Mr. Mxyzptlk.
 The twisted villain remade the universe in a way that stuck it in a loop, reserving the worst of it for Batman.
 Every day, Batman would be horrifically tortured — for example, having his flesh torn from his body while his mouth was sewn shut.
-Each day, Batman was killed, then brought back to life so that Joker could repeat the process.
+An each day, Batman was killed, then brought back to life so that Joker could repeat the process.

 She Did What?6 of 12